2nd Lt. Benjamin Ryan Morin

 The POWs were liberated from the camp on September

-When he returned to the United States on October 10, 1945, he found that his parents had purchased a new home in Maywood.
+He returned to the United States on the U.S.S.
+Rescue, at San Francisco, on October 10, 1945.
+When he returned to Maywood, he found that his parents had purchased a new home, and he didn't know where they lived.
 He was discharged on June 30, 1946.
 Ben joined the Society of Jesus which is better known as "The Jesuits" on September 1, 1946.
 He was ordained a Roman Catholic priest and worked as a missionary in Peru for 38 years.
-He resided at the a Jesuit retirement home in Clarkston, Michigan, until his death on April 23, 2015.
+He resided at the Jesuit retirement home in Clarkston, Michigan, until his death on April 23, 2015.

 Ben Morin was the last surviving officer of the